 More about Sir Peter Hesketh Fleetwood

-Fleetwood had a river mouth, a natural sheltered harbour, golden sands, sea, air like wine and breathtaking views across Morecambe Bay on clear days.
+At this time, nearby Poulton-le-Fylde was the busy sea port for sailings to the Americas.
+But Sir Peter believed that Fleetwood held the makings of a busy seaport and popular resort.
+It had a river mouth, a natural sheltered harbour, golden sands, sea, air like wine and breathtaking views across Morecambe Bay.
 All that it lacked was a railway from Preston.

-Have a look at the Visit Fleetwood website homepage for more of the latest updates.
+Have a look at the homepage of the Visit Fleetwood website for more of the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your weekly email newsletter.
+Packed full of interesting things, it arrives in your inbox all 52 weeks of the year.